aditgupta/javascript-tips/README.md

   })();
  ```

- ###Function declarations are hoisted to the top of the function in which they occur.
+ ###Function declarations are hosted to the top of the function in which they occur
  ```javascript

  ```